 and the 43rd Miss Inf Plot

-in Vicksburg National Cemetery
+CSA Men in Vicksburg National Cemetery

-Union Men of Missouri
+Union Men of Missouri at Soldiers Rest

-at nearby Anshe Chesed,
+CSA Soldiers at nearby Anshe Chesed,

 Vicksburg's Jewish Cemetery

-CS Men killed at the Courthouse
+Confederate Soldiers killed at the Courthouse

 We need your consent to load the translations